SA Mental Health Commission Community Advisory Committee

 - Angela Cordon, Founding Member of Mentally Fit EP (Eyre Peninsula) & former carer consultant with Country Health SA Mental Health

-- Trina Cummins, Director of Positive Education and Wellbeing at an independent school
+- Trina Cummins, Director of Wellbeing at an independent school

 - Azmiri Mian, Social Work educator, private practitioner and trainer; Committee Member for the Australian Association of Social Workers (AASW) – SA Branch; Board member of Advocacy for Disability Access and Inclusion